This beefy, cheesy, cornbread-y Cowboy Casserole is the ultimate comfort dish, perfect for chilly evenings!

 I kindof have a knack for spotting recipes that are going to taste good.
-When I saw the recipe for Cowboy Dinner from Mel's Kitchen Cafe, I knew it was going to be a good thing (no brainer, pretty much everything she makes is delicious).
+When I saw the recipe for Cowboy Dinner from Mel’s Kitchen Cafe, I knew it was going to be a good thing (no brainer, pretty much everything she makes is delicious).
 And it was.
 Beef, cheese and cornbread are a match made in heaven.
-And the salsa gives it a little zip, a different taste than the usual chili flavor.
+And the salsa gives this casserole a little zip, a different taste than the usual chili flavor.

 I did tweak her original recipe quite a bit for convenience and our family size.